 Turtles Are Ectotherms

 Yes.
 A turtle is an Ectotherm.
 So what is an Ectotherm?
 Ectotherms are animals that rely on an external heat source.
-In short, the body temperature of a turtle tracks the temperatures of the turtle’s environment.
+In short, the body temperature of a turtle tracks the temperature of the turtle’s environment.
 So if the water in your pond is 15℃, so is the temperature of your turtle’s body.

 This unique ability that turtles possess enables them to adapt perfectly to their environment.
 They won’t find any discomfort or feel shocked at all.
 Rather, they will be at peace in any location.